eolseng/koseseg/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/import?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Travis-CI Setup:

+#### GCP Service Account
+The Service Account needs the following roles:
+* `Service Account User` - allows the account to run operations as a service account.
+* `Storage Admin` - allows the service account to access both the Google Container Registry and Terraform State bucket.
+* `Cloud Run Admin` - allows the service account to have full control over Cloud Run resources.